sofa-framework/doc/components/sceneutility/makealias.md

 <!-- generate_doc -->
 # MakeAlias

-This object create an alias to a component name to make the scene more readable.
+This object creates an alias to a component name to make the scene more readable.

 __Target__: Sofa.Component.SceneUtility